quintel/documentation/docs/main/heat-built-environment.md

 ![](/img/docs/20260821_insulation_sliders.png)

-Households have six insulation sliders: one per construction-period category (before 1945, 1945–1964, 1965–1984, 1985–2004, 2005–present, and new residences).
+Households have six insulation sliders: one per construction-period category.
 Each slider applies the same percentage reduction to all four housing types within that period simultaneously.
 Buildings have two insulation sliders: one for existing buildings and one for new buildings.

 The ETM uses these sliders in two different ways:
 * For **existing** housing/building stock, the percentage reduction is applied to the heat demand for space heating from the start year.